ukeSJTU/posts/课程笔记/Stanford/CS144/Lab-0-networking-warmup.md

 	   clang-tidy clang-format gcc-doc pkg-config glibc-doc tcpdump tshark
 ```

-4. **Use another GNU/Linux distribution “at your own risk”**, but be aware that you may hit roadblocks along the way and will need to be comfortable debugging them.Your code will be tested on **Ubuntu 24.04 LTS** with **g++ 13.3** and must compile and run properly under those conditions.
+1. **Use another GNU/Linux distribution "at your own risk"**, but be aware that you may hit roadblocks along the way and will need to be comfortable debugging them.Your code will be tested on **Ubuntu 24.04 LTS** with **g++ 13.3** and must compile and run properly under those conditions.

-5. If you have a 2020–24 MacBook (with the ARM64 M-series chips), VirtualBox will not successfully run.
+2. If you have a 2020–24 MacBook (with the ARM64 M-series chips), VirtualBox will not successfully run.
 Instead, please install the UTM virtual machine software and our ARM64 virtual machine image from [CS144 VM Howto](https://stanford.edu/class/cs144/vm-howto/).

 ## 2 Networking by hand